meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 | B  | 84 – 86%  |    |          |    |          |   |           |
 | B- | 80 – 83%  |    |          |    |          |   |           |

 It is worth noting here that the structure of this course is more about your learning than it is about a grade.
-You are each capable of “A” work, and it is my assumption everyone starts with an “A”.
+You are each capable of "A" work, and it is my assumption everyone starts with an "A".
 It is ultimately up to you to prove me wrong.

 You will be provided feedback to help guide you to more resources, areas where you can improve, and aspects you are doing well in.
 This feedback will typically be in the form of text- or audio-formats.
 I will only communicate what your grade is upon request.